1. Vehicle Identification Number

 - A - Place of production

-All these data must be specified when ordering spare or exchange parts.
-Many parts are only suitable for certain engines, despite the fact that they are similar to parts for other cars in the same series.
+All of this information must be provided when ordering spare or exchange parts.
+Many parts are only suitable for certain engines, even though they may look similar to parts for other vehicles in the same series.